wn-upf/SiEStA-VR/README.md

 ## ⚙️ Architecture and Pipeline

-The simulator is designed to handle multiple $N_{XR}$ VR sessions concurrently with a synchronized simulation time reference across all devices in the network.
-It supports both static user positions and dynamic mobility (via random walk) with configurable distances to the Access Point (AP).
+The simulator is designed to handle multiple VR sessions concurrently, with a synchronized simulation time across all devices in the network.
+It supports static user positions and dynamic mobility (via random walk) with configurable distances to the Access Point (AP).
 The VR streaming simulated sessions follow the bidirectional pipeline illustrated below:

 ![VR Emulation Pipeline](assets/VR_emu_pipeline.png)